 If you don’t like the effects of this setting, you could try checking some of the features underneath to arrive at a custom configuration.
 Just remember that each one increases demand on the Graphics card again.

 Change the time-out setting in your Registry so that Windows gives the graphics card more time before it triggers this error.
-Since this setting is normally defaulted, a new setting needs to be added to the Registry as follows.
+Since this setting is typically set as default, a new configuration needs to be added to the Registry as follows.

-DANGER: Improper modifications to your Registry can permanently and seriously damage your Windows operating system.
+DANGER: Improper modifications to your Registry can permanently and severely damage your Windows operating system.
 You could lose all of your work and all of your files.
 Have this step done by a professional unless you are qualified to perform it.
-Always back up your Registry prior to making such a change .
+Always back up your Registry before making such a change.

 Exit all Windows applications.